ClementNerma/Rave/docs/books/hybrid.md

 ```

 This will inherits all functions that comes with basic dictionaries, like `.filter()` or `.map()`.
 It will grant access to two protected members, `keys` and `values`, which are arrays referring respectively to the dictionary's keys and its values, as well as all overloads you can implement in a dictionary with no restricted template.

+A specificity about dictionary overloads is that they can be implemented by **any** standard class.
+This is why we can use integer indexes on a string even though that's not a dictionary, for example.
+The `dict` keyword simply indicates the class implements every overloads required for a dictionary and explicitly indicates its use.

 ### Exploring dictionaries